HelloElwin/Astar-Datasets/README.md

 # HerkulesDataset

-Robot detection dataset by HKU Hercules
+These are some robot detection datasets by HKU Hercules!

 ## For Version 2